 In this series lauded by readers and critics, heroine Zélie Adebola’s mother is killed by a ruthless monarch set on eradicating magic from the West African-inspired land where the story takes place.
 With the help of a rogue princess, Zélie seeks to restore magic, discovering a lot about her own abilities in the process.

 Teen Harry Potter fans should love these books.
 After all, as Entertainment Weekly says, “Meet Tomi Adeyemi―the new J.K.
 Rowling.
 (Yep, she’s that good).”
 The first book in the Legacy of Orisha series, Children of Blood and Bone, debuted to nearly unanimous praise in 2018.
 It was followed by Children of Virtue and Vengeance.
-A third book is expected in 2021.
+A third book is expected.

 Mythos Academy by Jennifer Estep